RIKEN-RCCS/s3-baby-server/v1/docs/design.md

 GetObject with "?partNumber=" is an error in Baby-server.
 An object uploaded by multipart-upload is concatenated at completion and its parts are lost.
-Note it is not allowed in AWS-S3 to download a part while multipart-upload is in-progres.
+Note it is not a legal operation in AWS-S3 to download a part while multipart-upload is in-progress.

+(* DeleteBucket does not remove a bucket in existences of some MPUL's that are in-progress. *)

+ListMultipartUploads never returns NextUploadIdMarker in the output.

+## Copying a file

+Baby-server copies a file by linking a file.
+The mtime of a new file is not updated.
+Note AWS-S3 never updates files and linking is safe.

 ## ???